davidellavalle/Capital-Bikeshare/README.md

 * Create a **Flask App** ([App.py])- It will implement the Html and deploy the model.

-Import all necessary libraries - panda, numpy, pickle, flask
-Here I will open the model to be used later # model = pickle.load(open("model.pkl", "rb")
+Import all necessary libraries - panda, numpy, pickle, flask All flask related imported actions can be referred [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/) Here I will open the model that will be used once the preferences of the user have been imported.
-Create a day dict
+Create necessary dictionaries respecting dummy data created during building model
 Create a predict function that receives all request values from the webpage
-Create a data list - same foramt of information that the model is expecting(dummified data)
+Create a data list - same format of information that the model is expecting(dummified data)
 Create prediction from data (converted to integer)
 Return the renderd_template

 ## Data sources